 The resulting wine is a harmonious blend between the more robust Mt.
 Veeder fruit with the more restrained Bordeaux fruit.
 The 2013 fifty/FIFTY (not to be confused with a Peju Winery bottling of exactly the same name) is dark ruby in color and shows darker fruit on the bouquet along with cigar smoke, dark chocolate, a mushroom nuance and ever so faintly in the background, an elegant herbaceous note.
 The nose is earthy.
 The palate is well balanced showing more red fruit then dark fruit – great acidity and dusty earthy tannins linger along with a slight tartness.
-Very refreshing on the palate.
+This wine is very refreshing on the palate.
 To date this wine has only been produced in 2013, 2016 and 2018.

 The VGS Chateau Potelle Explorer 2007 “The Illegitimate” is a unique blend of Cabernet Sauvignon, Merlot, Zinfandel and Syrah (the blend changes each year).
 Who knew blending certain varietals could result in jail time – well not in the USA, but in France where wine regulations in this regard are fairly strict.
 As Chateau Potelle says in regards to this wine, “it is for the wine drinker used to taking the road less traveled”!
 The Zinfandel certainly makes its presence known in the bouquet – rich and ripe and the fruit dominates with undertones of cedar.
 The entry is soft and the mouth feel plush and rounded with notes of red fruit including red cherry and cranberry.
 The tannins carry some weight through a long finish.